Eleanor Shelley-Rolls

 Eleanor Georgiana Shelley-Rolls (9 October 1872 – 15 September 1961) was one of the original signatories of the Women's Engineering Society founding documents.
-She was a keen hot air balloonist.

 Early life

-Rolls was born in Mayfair, London in 1872.
+Eleanor Georgiana Rolls was born in Mayfair, London on 9 October 1872.
 She was the daughter of John Allan Rolls, 1st Baron Llangattock and Georgiana Marcia Maclean.
-Her three brothers, Charles Rolls John Maclean Rolls and Henry Allan Rolls all predeceased her, dying without issue, so she inherited the family estate The Hendre, near Monmouth.
+Her three brothers, Charles Rolls, John Maclean Rolls, and Henry Allan Rolls, all predeceased her, dying without issue, so she inherited the family estate The Hendre, near Monmouth.